 POLISH LOWLAND SHEEPDOG PIONEERS

 Many Polish Lowland Sheepdog pioneers played a part in bringing the breed which was known as both a herding and a guard dog into the United States.
 Very few were brought in during the early 1980's, a handful were being shown by 1985, but in 1985 the movement really took off when Betty and Kaz Augustowski made the breed available to select breeders and owners through Elzbieta Kennels in MD.
-Through hard work and discipline and lots of travelling, the Polish Owczarek Nizinny became established in the rare breed world, more recognized (no longer bring that Polish thing into the ring because they could not pronounce the name) , and by 1988 it was time to protect the breed and establish a parent club.
+Through hard work and discipline and lots of traveling, the Polish Owczarek Nizinny became established in the rare breed world, more recognized (no longer bring that Polish thing into the ring because they could not pronounce the name) , and by 1988 it was time to protect the breed and establish a parent club.

 Eight pioneers joined the movement to start the parent club whose main goal was to see that breeders met standards which would protect the breed. .
 Among these pioneers were thefirst officers and founders who were Betty and Kaz Augustowski; Dorene and Herb Zalis; Jane and Larry Brown ( later a co-author of The Polish Lowland Sheepdog book ) and Loana Shields and Tom Wason.
 They were shortly joined by Mary Von Drehle who served as legal advisor to the parent club ,and in 2001 with Mary's assistance the breed became part of AKC.
 These early founders' PONs, along with a few others, became the foundation stock of the breed in the United States in AKC.